yahoojp-marketing/sponsored-search-api-documents/docs/en/api_reference/data/ReportIncludeDeleted.md

 # ReportIncludeDeleted(enum)
-ReportIncludeDeleted object describes whether output deleted items on the report or not.
+ReportIncludeDeleted object describes whether to output deleted items on the report or not.

 ### Service
 + [ReportDefinitionService](../services/ReportDefinitionService.md)